 “I have performed my play for audiences who are experts in Churchill, far more than I am, some of whom knew him personally, and for school students who had never heard of him!
 They all enjoy the show.
 This is not a history lesson.
 It is an entertainment – a celebration of the wonderful, full life of a great man.
 Churchill loved to have friends round a dinner table and tell stories and entertain.
 This play continues that tradition,” says Edlin.

-Tickets for most CCPA events are available by phone at 319.248.9370, online at CoralvilleArts.org, and in person at the CCPA box office at 1301 5th Street and Coralville Recreation Center at 1506 8th Street.
+Tickets are $20, $15 for youth under 18 and are available online at CoralvilleArts.org, by phone at 319.248.9370, and in person at the Coralville Center for the Performing Arts box office at 1301 - 5th Street and the Coralville Recreation Center at 1506 - 8th Street.